MariaMsu/session_identification/README.md

 and assign the same user_session_ids to the table's rows describing the same user session.
 The user_session_ids have format user_id#product_code#timestamp.

-## How to create environment and run
+### How to create environment and run
+Create a virtual environment and install necessary python packages
 ```shell
 apt-get install python3.9-dev python3.9-venv
 python3.9 -m venv venv